Jesus Christ-George W. Bush missing link found?

 Annette Bening has been nominated for two previous Academy Awards:

-- Best Supporting Actress for Stephen Frears' The Grifters (1990).
-She lost to Whoopi Goldenberg for Ghost.
+- Best Supporting Actress for Stephen Frears’ The Grifters (1990).
+She lost to Whoopi Goldberg for Jerry Zucker’s Ghost.

-- Best Actress for Sam Mendes' American Beauty (1999).
-She lost to Hilary Swank for Boys Don't Cry.
+- Best Actress for Sam Mendes’ American Beauty (1999).
+She lost to Hilary Swank for Kimberly Peirce’s Boys Don’t Cry.

-2005 Cecil B. DeMille Award goes to Robin Williams
+Cecil B. DeMille Award going to Robin Williams

-Apart from a bit role in I. Robert Levy's little seen 1977 comedy Can I Do It 'Till I Need Glasses?, Williams' first feature film appearance was in the title role of Robert Altman's 1980 critical and box office dud Popeye, opposite Shelley Duvall's Olive Oyl.
+Apart from a bit role in I. Robert Levy’s little-seen 1977 comedy Can I Do It ‘Till I Need Glasses?, Williams’ first feature film appearance was as the titular character in Robert Altman’s 1980 critical and box office dud Popeye, opposite Shelley Duvall as Olive Oyl.

 Robin Williams’ Golden Globe wins were the following: